 What follows is a clear description of the ways in which this integration can go wrong, and ways in which we can help it work better.

 Raising a Sensory Smart Child: The Definitive Handbook for Helping Your Child with Sensory Processing Disorders is written in the contemporary style of recent parenting books.
 This one is co-written by an occupational therapist and the parent of a child with sensory issues, so it offers both therapeutic and emotional support and information.

 I found the introduction of 101 Games and Activities for Children moving and heartwarming.
 Don’t be put off by the labels – Autism, Asperger’s, Sensory Processing and even “Disorder”.
 They are all just ways of describing the children you already know, or will soon meet in your life as a teacher, parent, or friend.
 We all have characteristics of these diagnoses.
 Every last one of us.

-For those readers not in the United States, books like Too Loud, Too Bright, Too Fast, Too Tight are also available from Book Depository.
-The "look inside" features (accessible for free) on Amazon are much better than anything Book Depository has online.
-However, Book Depository has free shipping and sometimes lower prices, so it's worth checking them out even if you're in the states.
+PS For readers outside the United States, books like Too Loud, Too Bright, Too Fast, Too Tight are also available from Book Depository.
+The “look inside” features (accessible for free) on Amazon are much better than anything Book Depository has online.
+However, Book Depository has free shipping and sometimes lower prices, so it’s worth checking them out even if you’re in the states.